aws-samples/aws-ecs-devops-using-aws-cdk/README.md

 ## CDK-Project Build & Deploy

-To efficiently define and provision aws cloud resources, [AWS Cloud Development Kit(CDK)](https://aws.amazon.com/cdk) which is an open source software development framework to define your cloud application resources using familiar programming languages is utilized.
+To efficiently define and provision AWS cloud resources, [AWS Cloud Development Kit(CDK)](https://aws.amazon.com/cdk) which is an open source software development framework to define your cloud application resources using familiar programming languages is utilized.

 ![AWSCDKIntro](docs/asset/aws_cdk_intro.png)

 Because this solusion is implemented in CDK, we can deploy these cloud resources using CDK CLI.
 Among the various languages supported, this solution used **typescript**.
 Because the types of **typescript** are very strict, with the help of auto-completion, **typescript** offers a very nice combination with AWS CDK.

-***Caution***: This solution contains not-free tier AWS services.
-So be careful about the possible costs.
+### ***CDK Useful commands***

+- `npm install`     install dependencies
+- `cdk list`        list up stacks
+- `cdk deploy`      deploy this stack to your default AWS account/region
+- `cdk diff`        compare deployed stack with current state
+- `cdk synth`       emits the synthesized CloudFormation template

 ### **Prerequisites**